-Planners and strategists use the service to:
+Planners and strategists use the Vehicle Domain to:

-Brian received both a Bachelor of Business Administration in Marketing and a Bachelor of Arts in Political Science from the University of Michigan-Dearborn.
+Brian received both a Bachelor of Business Administration in Marketing with a focus in Market Research and a Bachelor of Arts in Political Science from the University of Michigan-Dearborn.